sablier-labs/docs/docs/concepts/11-glossary.md

 A timestamp is the time component of a stream.
 In Lockup Linear, it represents start time, cliff time and end time whereas in Lockup Dynamic and Lockup Tranched, it plays a crucial role in the calculation of streaming curves.

+## Token

+Digital tokens can exist in various forms, but the Sablier Protocols exclusively supports the streaming of ERC-20 tokens.

 ## Tranche